leoisl/pangenome_variations/README.md

 on the coordinates of their alleles.
 In the end, we have, for each genome, truth probes from deduplicated variants, with several data.

-A thorough explanation of this pipeline can be found in the pandora paper (TODO: add link).
+A thorough explanation of this pipeline can be found in [our paper](https://www.biorxiv.org/content/10.1101/2020.11.12.380378v3).

+The version used in the pandora paper review has tag `pandora_paper_update_31_03_2021`.

-The version used in the pandora paper has tag `pandora_paper_tag1`.
+The version used in the pandora paper submission has tag `pandora_paper_tag1`.

 # Running